-Unfortunately, we cannot offer matwell installation service but if you are considering installing a mat recess by yourself or know someone who can, below we have put together an essential guide of insider tips, tricks and advice that you need to know before getting your own personal matwell fitted or your home, office or building.
+Unfortunately, we cannot offer matwell installation service, but if you are considering installing a mat recess by yourself or know someone who can, below we have put together an essential guide of insider tips, tricks and advice that you need to know before getting your own personal matwell fitted or your home, office or building.

 Please be aware that depending on the underlying surface and size of the entrance, mat wells can also be added to non-recessed doors by yourself or a specialist carpenter.

 No. Matwells can be placed outside of doors but are exclusively used inside buildings for two major reasons.
-Firstly, most mat-well frames are comprised from metals or wood including iron, steel, brass, aluminium, copper, pine or oak.
+Firstly, most mat-well frames are comprised of metals or wood, including iron, steel, brass, aluminium, copper, pine or oak.
 When in contact with water or oxygen emitted from outdoor environments, these materials start to decompose, decay and rust over time - massively reducing the effectiveness and lifespan of the matwell.

-If you have a mat that is either not thick enough to fill the matwell frame then you can use an underlaying surface to raise the level of your mat.
+If you have a mat that is either not thick enough to fill the matwell recess then you can use an underlaying surface to raise the level of your mat.
 Popular choices for this include PU Foam underlay rolls, plyboard and medium-density fibreboard (MDF).